 Shareholders' support for an institution is dependent on the ability and willingness of the members.
 Ability to support is reflected by the shareholders' credit quality.
 Willingness to support takes into consideration (1) the members' contractual obligations that primarily manifest in the callable capital pledge, a form of emergency support, and (2) other non-contractual manisfestations of support to the institution's financial standing and mission.
 Strength of member support can increase the preliminary rating range determined by combining factors 1 and 2 by as many as three scores.

 Note: In case the Adjusted and Assigned scores are the same, only the Assigned score will appear in the table above.

-We assess IFFIm's strength of member support at "a1".
-In addition to donations being legal obligations, IFFIm's donors have high credit ratings and have shown strong commitment to supporting IFFIm's mission.
+We assess IFFIm's strength of member support at "a1."
+In addition to pledges being legal obligations, the majority of pledged support to IFFIm come from donors with high credit ratings who have shown strong commitment to supporting IFFIm's mission.
 Our final assessment of strength of member support balances the donors' ability and willingness to honor pledges with the concentration risk inherent in IFFIm's donor structure.